projectsophon/darkforest-local/README.md

 code (with whatever modifications you want), you can follow these instructions.
 The reasons you might want to do this could be one of:

-- you want to run a community round of Dark Forest
+- You want to run a community round of Dark Forest
-- you want to run a multiplayer round with some friends
+- You want to run a multiplayer round with some friends
 - etc.

 Deploying to production is quite similar to deploying a local version of the game, but I'm going to